Tyrrrz/CliFx/Readme.md

     }
 }
 ```

+> 💡 **CliFx** has built-in analyzers that detect common errors in command definitions.
+Your code will not compile if the command contains duplicate options, overlapping parameters, or otherwise invalid configuration.

 In order to execute this command, at a minimum, the user needs to provide the input value: